Search for Savannah Spurlock, missing Kentucky mom, resumes with focus on ‘specific areas’

 Nearly four weeks after Kentucky mother Savannah Spurlock was last spotted, leaving a bar with two men, authorities have narrowed the desperate search for the 22-year-old woman to “specific areas."

-Police in Richmond, Ky., said officers and Gerrard County Emergency Management were conducting a search Thursday for Spurlock in “specific areas” in Gerrard County.
+Police in Richmond, Ky., said officers and Garrard County Emergency Management were conducting a search Thursday for Spurlock in “specific areas” in Garrard County.
 They did not provide further details on the areas or what information led them to those spots.

 “We are thankful that so many volunteers and organizations are working together cooperatively toward one goal,” police said in a Facebook post on Thursday.